Piper Cooks

 • Add oil and onions.
 Cook for about 8 minutes, until softened and beginning to brown.

-• Add garlic and ginger, cook for about 30 seconds.
+• Add garlic and ginger, cook for about a minute.

 • Add meatballs to the sauce and stir to coat them in the sauce.
 Serve.